frdel/agent-zero/README.md

 3. The agent can break his operating system.
 Sometimes the agent can deactivate virtual environment, uninstall packages, change config etc. Again, removing the Docker container and cleaning up the **work_dir/** is enough to fix that.

 ## Ideal environment
 - **Docker container**: The perfect environment to run Agent Zero is the built-in Docker container.
-The agent can download the image **frdel/agent-zero-exe** on its own and start the container, you only need to have Docker running (like the Docker Desktop application).
+You only need to have Docker running (like the Docker Desktop application).
-- **Python**: Python has to be installed on the system to run the framework.
 - **Internet access**: The agent will need internet access to use its online knowledge tool and execute commands and scripts requiring a connection.
 If you do not need your agent to be online, you can alter its prompts in the **prompts/** folder and make it fully local.

 ![Time example](/docs/res/time_example.jpg)